Kawaljeet35/python_problems_with_solution/README.md

-# python_programs
+# python_problems_with_solution

 Welcome to my collection of Python code snippets!
-This repository contains various Python scripts and programs covering a wide range of topics, including algorithms, data structures, utility functions, and more.
+This repository contains most asked python problems along with the solution covering a wide range of topics, including algorithms, data structures, utility functions, and more.

 You can explore the repository to find code snippets that interest you.